 Which Inter-Country Programs Do You Offer?

 We are accepting applications for families wishing to be accepted into our Outgoing USA newborn program.
-We work with prospective adopting families who have a completed home study and have a provincial approval letter, Article 4 or Article 15 letter from the countries of: Canada, Switzerland, the U.K.
+We work with prospective adopting families who have a completed home study and have a provincial approval letter, Article 4 or Article 15 letter from the countries of: Canada, Switzerland, the United Kingdom.

 Outgoing USA Newborn Program

 Who can adopt?

-We are accepting applications from prospective adoptive families residing in the countries of: Canada, Switzerland, the Netherlands, and England.
+We are accepting applications from prospective adoptive families residing in the countries of: Canada, Switzerland, and the United Kingdom.
 We will consider other countries on a case by case basis.

 Families must have their Article 15 letter and be open to either gender, any ethnicity, birth parent expenses and open to some alcohol and/or drug exposure during pregnancy.